weberdc/py_find_influential_tweeters/README.md

 I only included the fields and values that the code required, though I also included some fields that were required by another analysis programme, separate from this project.
 The extra fields, of course, don't affect the operation of this code, as they're simply ignored.

+There are two other test files:

+ * `qanda-100.json`: 100 tweets collected directly from Twitter's API relating to an Australian Broadcasting Corporation (ABC) panel discussion show called Q&A.
+ * `twitter4j-100.json`: 100 tweets (mostly in languages other than English) serialised from Twitter4j
+   (Java) objects using the Jackson JSON serialisation library.
+They're pretty similar to standard tweets but have some notable differences in structure and property names.